 Can you tell us more about Cane and Able Exercise Physiology and what inspired you to start the business?

-Oh and the name, well it may be a little silly but I chose it for a number of reasons.
+Oh and the name, well it may be a little silly but I chose it for several reasons.
 I’ve always found humour to be a fantastic icebreaker when it comes to getting past a lot of the awkwardness and uncertainty around disability.
 I also wanted a way to represent the white cane I use, as well as the many other tools and strategies that give me, like many others, the ability to travel, work and live independently regardless of disability.

 What might a standard week look like for you?

 Providing one-on-one exercise physiology and supporting clients takes up the majority of my time.
-Currently much of my work is through Medicare and NDIS referrals, so I feel pretty lucky that I get to work with a huge variety of clients of all ages to improve their health with exercise therapy.
+Currently, much of my work is through Medicare and NDIS referrals, so I feel pretty lucky that I get to work with a huge variety of clients of all ages to improve their health with exercise therapy.
 It could be working with someone who has recently had a heart attack or stroke to exercise safely and reduce risks of a recurrent event; someone experiencing chronic back pain to manage symptoms, move more freely and improve strength in key areas to prevent injury; or someone living with diabetes to better manage their blood glucose levels and improve health outcomes long term.
 Honestly, I love working as a generalist exercise physiologist because it allows me to work with so many different people and I have to learn so much about such a broad range of conditions it keeps me really engaged and always developing myself professionally.

 What technology do you use to assist with the delivery of your services?